shekharma/Achira_Lab_Assignment/README.md

 2. **contours, _ = cv2.findContours(threshold, cv2.RETR_TREE, cv2.CHAIN_APPROX_SIMPLE):**
    - This line of code calls `cv2.findContours()` with the specified arguments and stores the result in the `contours` variable.
-   - `contours` is a list of contours found in the binary image.
+   - `contours` is a list of contours(disc,gear,square,hexagon) found in the binary image.

 3. **contour_img = cv2.cvtColor(threshold, cv2.COLOR_GRAY2BGR):**
    - `cv2.cvtColor()` is a function used to convert an image from one color space to another.